 Cost of Delay: Learn Why Your Digital Product Company Is Losing Millions

 Cost of Delay is a concept that helps executive leaders to prioritize business initiatives allowing them to obtain the biggest ROI from their Portfolio.

 It’s inevitable that companies would sometimes have different initiatives on their plate.
 The question that a lot of business owners or product managers have to answer is what product feature they should prioritize.

-A lot of companies are now taking Cost of Delay (CoD) into account when it comes to projects and running their company.
+A lot of companies are now taking the Cost of Delay (CoD) into account when it comes to projects and running their company.
 Most people are admittedly confused about this concept as they look at CoD as some mathematical formula that can give exact revenue numbers.
-Cost of Delay is so much more than that.
+The cost of Delay is so much more than that.

 What is Cost of Delay?

 The cost of Delay is a means of understanding and sharing the impact of time against a projected result.
 It provides companies with a way to compute and compare the cost of not finishing a project or feature by opting to do it at a later time.

-In layman’s terms, Cost of Delay means exactly what the word implies.
+In layman’s terms, the Cost of Delay means exactly what the word implies.
 It is the loss or postponement of a benefit or value because of a delay.
-For instance, you left home 15-minutes late.
+For instance, you left home 15 minutes late.

-This delay led to your being stuck in traffic for more than an hour, which in turn caused you to be late to an important meeting.
+This delay led to your being stuck in traffic for more than an hour, which in turn caused you to be late for an important meeting.
 You can probably imagine what the day’s delays have cost you.

 However, the stakes are higher when it comes to delays in business.
-A delayed project or feature means extended labour cost and lost opportunities.
-It can also mean the release of substandard products and damaged reputation.
+A delayed project or feature means extended labor costs and lost opportunities.
+It can also mean the release of substandard products and a damaged reputation.

 Why Organizations Lose Money Due to Delay